max-de-bug/Max-de-bug/README.md

 ## Getting Started

-# Hi there, I'm Maksym! 👋
+# Hi there, I'm Connor! 👋

 _Full-stack developer_ and _passionate about Web3_